-and that the individual named above in Item ed on this form is true and correct to the best of my knowledge, I meets the requirement laid out on this form for an emergency alse information could jeopardize program eligibility and could tion of assistance, or eviction.
+and that the individual named ab transfer.
+I acknowledge that sub- tion provided on this form is true and correct to the best of my knowledge ove in Item 1 meets the requirement laid out on this form for an emergency mission of false information could jeopardize program eligibility and could on, termination of assistance, or eviction.
 Signature Signed on (Date)